ansible/awx/docs/capacity.md

 It's helpful to understand what `forks` mean to Ansible: http://docs.ansible.com/ansible/latest/intro_configuration.html#forks

 The default forks value for ansible is `5`.
-However, if Tower knows that you're running against fewer systems than that, then the actual concurrency value will be lower.
+However, if AWX knows that you're running against fewer systems than that, then the actual concurrency value will be lower.

-When a job is made to run, Tower will add `1` to the number of forks selected to compensate for the Ansible parent process.
+When a job is made to run, AWX will add `1` to the number of forks selected to compensate for the Ansible parent process.
 So if you are running a playbook against `5` systems with a `forks` value of `5`, then the actual `forks` value from the perspective of Job Impact will be 6.

-#### Impact of Job Types in Tower
+#### Impact of Job Types in AWX

 Jobs and Ad-hoc jobs follow the above model, `forks + 1`.